 Elanore brought her little stool closer to her grandmother’s chair.
 “How so?”

 “Hmm,” her grandmother looked up at the ceiling, hiding her amusement at Elanore’s obvious interest.
 “There used to be quite a clan of them as one of your Count’s probable ancestors had numerous children.
 But very little of them have been seen in recent years.
 Occasionally the family does appear in the area, but they do not bother with our town much.
 As for your Count—”

 “That is consistent with what his butler said,” Elanore thought aloud.
-“He was surprisingly bold today if one is to take his butler at face value.”
+“He was surprisingly bold today if one is to take Mr. Hastings at face value.”

 “A bit out of character?”
 Mrs. Winchester affected complete seriousness as she delivered her next thought aloud.
 “That might not be a bad thing, darling.
 You are probably the first pretty girl he’s seen in a long time.”

 As expected from such teasing, Elanore reddened slightly.
-“Grandmother, I hardly think he would take notice of a simple wandering healer of no material wealth or bloodline.
-There are certain things that even a Southerner knows should not be entertained.”
+“Grandmother, I hardly think he would take notice of a wandering healer of no material wealth or bloodline.
+There are certain things that even a southerner knows should not be expected.”

 When Elanore finished speaking, both ladies realized she had said too much.
 Elanore turned her head away, embarrassed to have argued with her grandmother over such gossip.
 After a moment, she resumed speaking.
 “Grandmother, I do not have interest in such romantic notions.
 I am here because mama commissioned me with several tasks that I intend to see through.”